BDC Hamburger Icon

 How to choose a GPS fleet management system

-With myriad options to consider, choosing the best GPS fleet management service for your business can be challenging.
+With numerous options to consider, selecting the ideal GPS fleet management service for your business can be a challenging task.
 Follow these steps to get on the right track:

 1. Know and understand your fleet.
-First, make a list of every vehicle and asset you must monitor.
+First, create a list of every vehicle and asset you need to monitor.
 This list will inform your tracking hardware needs.
-For example, tracking a truck will require different equipment than tracking a container or construction site machinery.
+For example, tracking a truck will require different equipment than tracking a container or a piece of construction site machinery.

 2. Consider the metrics you want to track.
-Your fleet makeup will dictate your specific needs, but priorities will vary by business.
+Your fleet makeup will dictate your specific needs, but priorities will vary depending on your business.
+“The vendor a company chooses should provide features that allow them to monitor and meet their business objectives,” explained Adam Lang, director of customer advisory services at AI fleet safety firm Netradyne.
 For example, driver safety and accountability may be your top priority.
 If so, you’ll want to track driver behavior, ideally with dashcams.
 In contrast, if you’re concerned about asset management for your construction business, you’ll likely want technology that records and analyzes maintenance metrics and provides utilization alerts.

 4. Establish a budget.
 With your fleet size and must-have features in mind, set a maximum per-vehicle budget.
 You may need to up your budget later, but a starting point is necessary.

 5. Consider your ideal commitment level.
-Consider whether you want an easy-in-easy-out agreement or are willing to commit to up to a three-year contract with a specific provider if the price and service are ideal.
+Consider whether you prefer an easy-in, easy-out agreement or are willing to commit to a three-year contract with a specific provider if the price and service are ideal.

 6. Research the market.
 There is no shortage of GPS fleet tracking solutions.
-Thankfully, most providers list available features and services on their website.
-You can also check out our comprehensive reviews of the best GPS fleet tracking services to compare and contrast features and functionalities.
-(We’ll also highlight some highly regarded services later.)
+Thankfully, most providers list available features and services on their websites.
+You can also check out our comprehensive reviews of the best GPS fleet management services to compare and contrast features and functionalities.
 Compile a shortlist of promising providers with the functionality you need at a price within your target budget.

 9. Get a quote and negotiate with suppliers.
 Ask your reps for a quote that includes your non-negotiable features and services.
 Some providers won’t be able to deviate from set price lists, but others may negotiate with you to win your business.
-They may ask for a longer contract or upfront payment in return for a lower price.
+Bhakta cautions against long-term contracts due to the rapid evolution of software and recommends asking about API access, monthly or annual terms, and pause options for seasonal businesses.
+The goal is to secure the best outcome for your organization.

 10. Sign up with a fleet management service.
 Your final choice will accommodate your fleet’s needs and priorities at a price you can afford and contract terms you can live with.